jamieQ/ld-branch-island-nondeterminism/README.md

 ./test_nondeterminism.sh -r 100
 ```

-The other scripts generally explain the options via help params.
+The other scripts generally explain the options via the --help option.

+---

+N.B.
+Most of the scripts here were generated via LLM use, so may contain
+errors or could potentially be improved.